Joseph Warren Revere (general): Postbellum career and death

 On May 30, 1865, Revere's pension was approved for $20 a month.
 Revere had applied as a wounded veteran.
 Around this time, he had difficulty walking due to his right leg injury at the 1862 Second Battle of Bull Run.

 On August 3, 1866, surgeon Dr. Lewis Fisher examined Revere, who stated he was "totally incapacitated for obtaining his subsistence by manual labor."
 This raised Revere's pension to $30.

 After his resignation, Revere began traveling the globe and continued writing autobiographies, but his health had been affected by his Civil War service.
 He had suffered from a severe case of rheumatic fever during the 1862 Peninsula Campaign and had been severely wounded at the 1862 Second Battle of Bull Run.

 On April 18, 1868, while farming at The Willows, Revere published a horse breeding advertisement in The Jerseyman:Blood Will Tell.
 The thoroughbred Stallion Jupiter will stand this season at my place, for a limited number of mares.
 Jupiter is one of the best strain of blood in America, being got by the celebrated Jupiter out of Golden Fleece.
 A beautiful chestnut, 12 1/2 hands high, the fastest four mile horse in the State; and of great endurance and bottom, in perfect health.
-In order to afford the Farmers of Morris County an opportunity to refresh their stock, terms will be low; viz., $25 to insure and $12 cash for a single occassion.
+In order to afford the Farmers of Morris County an opportunity to refresh their stock, terms will be low; viz., $25 to insure and $12 cash for a single occasion.
 J. W. Revere, Mendham Road near Morristown.In 1872, Revere's second book was published; the autobiographical Keel and Saddle: A Retrospect of 40 years of Military and Naval Service.
 It was published by James R. Osgood & Co.
 The chapters detail his military-related travels and acquaintances in countries including (chronologically) Mexico, Cuba, Liberia, France, Germany, Greece, Egypt, Portugal, Spain, Algeria, and Italy.
 The book is dedicated "to the memories" of Colonel Paul Joseph Revere and assistant surgeon Edward H. R. Revere, both of whom died in battle.

 In 1872's Keel and Saddle, after detailing his experience freeing a ship of enslaved people, Revere wrote, "None of us could understand a word the slaves uttered: indeed, they appeared hardly to possess the organ of speech, so deeply guttural and barbarous was their uncouth dialect, - more like the chattering of baboons than any human jargon...In my opinion, extensive colonization is the only practical mode of benefiting 'benighted Africa.'"

 On January 9, 1873, a secretary to President Grant wrote the following letter to Revere concerning his book:Sir:

 The President directs me to acknowledge the receipt of and to express to you his thanks for the copy of "Keel and Saddle" you were kind enough to send him.